rpgouveia/pucpr_pibiti_semantic_segmentation/README.md

-# pucpr_pibic_semantic_segmentation
+# pucpr_pibit_semantic_segmentation
-PIBIC - Development of Semantic Segmentation for the MetaTwinSynth Project
+PIBIT - Development of Semantic Segmentation for the MetaTwinSynth Project

 # First Steps
 Please follow these steps to use this tool.